smart-swimmingpool/website/content/home/openhab.md

-[OpenHAB Configuration](./docs/openhab-config/) to add the Controller to your openHAB smart home environment
+[OpenHAB Configuration](./docs/openhab-config/) to add the Controller to your openHAB smart home environment.

+Manage your swimming pool using the Android or iOS App of openHAB.